Colorado Joins Nine States in Protecting Patients From Surprise Medical Bills

 The Law Establishes Process to Address Out-of-Network Payments

-The law requires out-of-network providers and facilities to work out the payment with the insurer, leaving the consumer out of the middle, with the exception of any copayment, coinsurance, or deductible amount the consumer would normally owe pursuant to their coverage.
+The law requires out-of-network providers and facilities to work out the payment with the insurer, leaving the consumer out of the middle, with the exception of any copayment, coinsurance, or the deductible amount the consumer would normally owe pursuant to their coverage.
 In addition, the Commissioner of Insurance must identify and implement a payment methodology for out-of-network private ambulance companies who transfer patients to a hospital during an emergency that holds consumers harmless.

 Patients Must Be Informed of Their Rights